SandroMateo/ping-pong/README.md

 ## Description

-This webpage count up to a user input number, replacing multiples of 3 with ping, multiples of 5 wiht pong, and multiples of both 3 and 5 with ping-pong.
+This webpage counts up to a user input number, replacing multiples of 3 with ping, multiples of 5 with pong, and multiples of both 3 and 5 with ping-pong.

 ## Specifications